 Here all the things that you can do with a Seattle library card:

-If you have a library card, there’s no need to wait for Seattle’s free museum days every month.
-You can reserve one free pass to a museum every 30 days after your last visit.
+If you have a library card, there’s no need to wait for Seattle’s free museum day every month.
+You can reserve a free pass to a museum every 30 days after your last visit.
+Each pass admits at least two people.
 Here are all the museums that you can visit for free with your Seattle library card:

 - Museum of Pop Culture (MoPOP)